 LATEX: CRITICAL INFLECTIONS ON (NEO)EXTRACTIVISM IN LATIN AMERICA

 Artist Talk – ‘Ciné-Cipó – Cine-Liana at Amazon Tall Tower Observatory’.
-Barbara Marcel (Bauhaus-Universität Weimar) in conversation with Delfina Cabrera, Ariadne Y. Collins, Marlon Miguel at the Symposium organized by Delfina Cabrera, Ariadne Collins and Marlon Miguel in collaboratio with materia – DLCL Focal Group (Stanford University) at ICI Berlin - Institute for Cultural Inquiry.
+Barbara Marcel (Bauhaus-Universität Weimar) in conversation with Delfina Cabrera, Ariadne Y. Collins, Marlon Miguel at the Symposium organized by Delfina Cabrera, Ariadne Collins and Marlon Miguel in collaboration with materia – DLCL Focal Group (Stanford University) at ICI Berlin - Institute for Cultural Inquiry.

 27.09.2021, 19h30

 The removal of large quantities of natural resources from the Global South has been foundational for meeting the increasing demand for goods of the centers of nascent capitalism.
 This logic never ceased and what one calls today neo-extractivism reproduces the colonial and subordinated condition of the so-called peripheral countries.
 Yet, this extractive rationality does not only secure the production of goods but extends itself to the production of knowledge and to the import of epistemic frameworks that explain local realities.
 Cognitive extractivism, claims Silvia Rivera Cusicanqui, privileges the ‘center’ as the producer of theoretical and interpretative models whereas the ‘periphery’ remains relegated to the status of the illustrative case.
-Exported raw material are subsequently converted into concepts and shipped back to their places of provenance with added value.
+Exported raw material is subsequently converted into concepts and shipped back to their places of provenance with added value.
 The symposium seeks to examine and question the different modes of extractivism that have marred and marked the histories of Latin America and the Caribbean.
 The distinctive qualities of rubber (plasticity, isolation, expansivity, erasure) are the starting point for a contemporary inquiry of (neo)extractivism.
 Its political, environmental, cultural and social facets are to be analyzed, in particular as they are critically undertaken by literature and the visual arts.
 Artists and scholars will explore this mode of accumulation in its intimate relationship to the production and circulation of theory and cultural capital; to epistemicide and necropolitics; and to a restrictive worldview of ‘nature’ as an inert reservoir for economic exploitation.